 2022 – today

 The emblem features black rectangles arranged to form a tree.
 The trunk represents the person or company for which the profile is being created.
-And the schematic branches extending in different directions link to pages dedicated to him.
+The schematic branches extending in different directions link to pages dedicated to him.
 The branches converge at one point towards the center, indicating the concentration of all information on the Linktree page.
 The design puts the user first: he alone decides how his tree will look.

 Font and Colors